-Warriors riding in Vehicles are allowed to turn around and shoot in any direction.
-This does not apply to Gunners on vehicles.
-For details on Vehicle Shooting see the relevant bit of the Vehicles section.
+Warriors riding in vehicles are allowed to turn around and shoot in any direction.
+For details on vehicle shooting see the relevant bit of the vehicles section.

-So, assuming your Warrior can see an enemy they may have a viable Target.
-The Target Warrior's Body must be visible.
+So, assuming your warrior can see an enemy they may have a viable target.
+The target warrior's body must be visible.
 Tips of guns, blades, and other peripheral parts don't count.
-If unsure, roll a D6 (1-3 = not visible, 4-6 = visible).
+If unsure roll a D6 (1-3 = not visible, 4-6 = visible).

-Normally if a Warrior wants to shoot they have to Target the closest Target to them.
-The general principle is "the easiest to Hit" but this isn't always true though and various things affect this as explained below.
+Normally if a warrior wants to shoot they have to target the closest target to them.
+The general principle is "the easiest to hit" but this isn't always true though and various things affect this as explained below.

-Before we start it's worth reminding players that in this game (unless otherwise stated) you may not pre-measure.
-As a result weapon range Modifiers apply after a Target is decided on.
+Before we start it's worth reminding players that in this game (unless otherwise stated) you may not premeasure.
+As a result weapon range modifiers apply after a target is decided on.

-We're now going to work through the process of determining Target priorities.
-Given that we'll be trying to cover all eventualities it'll seem fairly complex but once you've played a Shooting Phase or two it'll be second nature!
+We're now going to work through the process of determining target priorities.
+Given that we'll be trying to cover all eventualities it'll seem fairly complex but once you've played a shooting phase or two it'll be second nature!

-1. Closest (Obvious) Target
+1. Closest Threat